loganjsch/solemate/README.md

 Additional parameters may include where they live, how much walking they do, their interests, or outfit colors.

-Our service will analyze these factors and match the user with their "solemate".
+Our service will analyze these factors and match the user with their perfect fit.

 Users can also rate shoes they have previously owned in order to optimize the shoe-matching algorithm.

 What's the name of this state-of-the-art web service?
-[BLANK] of course!
+Solemate, of course!